livelyzachary/american_rightwing_fundamentalism_/pages/about.md

 - Propaganda spread and produced by rightwing groups
 - Newspapers chronicling rightwing activity
-- Reactions responses to rightwing ideology
+- Reactions and responses to rightwing ideology